 Target One Million - Phase 2

-The State Government has extended its commitment to recreational fishers in Victoria, building on its Target One Million plan grow participation to one million anglers by 2020.
+The State Government has extended its commitment to recreational fishers in Victoria, building on its Target One Million plan grow participation and get more people fishing, more often, in more places.

-To get more people fishing, more often, the renewed plan will invest over $27 million to:
+The renewed plan will invest over $35 million to: